RensTillmann/vim-cheat-sheet/README.md

 /\<foo	    # search for words that start with `foo` /\<foobar\> # search for whole words that are exactly `foobar`
 	    # NOTE: both `*` and `#` search for whole words only
+/^foobar     # matches the word `foobar` only if it is at the beginning of a line /foobar$     # matches the word `foobar` only if it is at the end of a line /^foobar$    # matches a single line consisting of `foobar` with nothing else at the start nor end of the line.
+/fo..ar	    # matches a string whose first 2 characters are `fo` whose next 2 characters can be anything and last 2 ar `ar`

 # Text manipulation
-i         # inserts a character before the character under the cursor a         # append a character after the character under the cursor x         # delete a character dd        # delete a line o         # create a new empty line below the cursor and puts vim in INSERT mode O         # create a new empty line above the cursor and puts vim in INSERT mode J         # remove line break at end of current line (join 2 lines together)
+i         # inserts a character before the character under the cursor a         # append a character after the character under the cursor x         # delete a character dd        # delete a line cc	  # change a line o         # create a new empty line below the cursor and puts vim in INSERT mode O         # create a new empty line above the cursor and puts vim in INSERT mode J         # remove line break at end of current line (join 2 lines together)